-- A. For single-family and two-family dwellings, driveways and parking shall comply with the following standards, as illustrated in Figure 1125-A: - i.
-Driveways and parking shall be set back a minimum of three feet from all lot lines except where the driveway curb intersects with the street; - ii.
-Driveways located outside of the front building setback may accommodate required and supplemental parking; - iii.
-Driveways located within the front building setback shall have a maximum width of 25 feet and shall accommodate only supplemental parking; and - iv.
+- A. For single-family and two-family dwellings, driveways and parking shall comply with the following standards: - i.
+Driveways shall be set back a minimum of three feet from all lot lines except where the driveway curb intersects with the street; - ii.
+Parking shall be set back a minimum of three feet from all lot lines and 10 feet from the right-of-way except where the driveway intersects the street; - iii.
+Driveways located within 10 feet of the right-of-way shall have a maximum width of 25 feet, though the Zoning Administrator may make exceptions to this requirement for the tapering of drives; and - iv.
 Parking shall not be permitted directly between living space of a residence and the right of way unless authorized by the Zoning Administrator due the irregular shape or configuration of the residence or lot. - B. All other uses shall comply with parking setbacks of the R-3 District.
 See Table 1125-1.